quyvu01/OfX/README.md

 }
 ```

-### 3. Write a Handler in Your Service to Fetch the Data
+### 3. Write a Handler in Your Service to Fetch the Data when you are using OfX only.
+If you use OfX-gRPC or other transport data layer(next version extension packages), there are no need to create Handlers anymore!
 Implement a handler to process data requests.
 For example:
 ```csharp
 public class UserRequestHandler(): IMappableRequestHandler<UserOfAttribute>